-This post is going to be broken up into a couple of parts, this first part is going to examine the situation of life challenges and how they can lead into a situation that paralyzes us and why
+This post is going to be broken up into a couple of parts, this first part is going to examine the situation of life challenges and how they can lead to a situation that paralyzes us and why.

 An assault on your core values

 These situations have the power to bring you to your knees (either physically or metaphorically) because they are either an assault on your core values or beliefs to such an extent that our very existence seems challenged, or they create a conflict between your core values and beliefs.

 In either case, the situation demands decisions, and often decisions that you are unaccustomed to making or a choice between multiple options each of which may have uncertain or less than optimal outcomes.
 The need for these decisions can lead you into a psychological condition called decision paralysis or analysis paralysis.